Sex at Dawn: Positive critiques

 The book received the 2011 Ira and Harriet Reiss Theory Award from the Society for the Scientific Study of Sexuality.

 Some reviews praise the book for confronting established theories of evolutionary psychology.
 For example, anthropology professor Barbara J. King wrote "...lapses do mar more than one passage in the book.
 Yet on balance, Sex at Dawn is a welcome marriage of data from social science, animal behavior, and neuroscience."

 Eric Michael Johnson, a graduate student in the history of science and primatology, credits Ryan and Jethá for advancing their argument using evidence not available to its previous advocates and doing so using a "relaxed writing style and numerous examples from modern popular culture."
 Johnson wrote that the authors' conclusion, far from being completely novel and unsupported, had been advocated by a minority of psychologists and anthropologists for decades.
 As examples, Johnson cites Sarah Hrdy, David P. Barash, and Judith Lipton.
-Sarah Hrdy, an American anthropologist and primatologist, "advocated a promiscuous mating system for humans in 1999 in The Woman That Never Evolved.
+Sarah Blaffer Hrdy, an American anthropologist and primatologist, "advocated a promiscuous mating system for humans in 1999 in The Woman That Never Evolved.
 According to Johnson, psychologist David P. Barash and psychiatrist Judith Lipton presented similar arguments in 2001.

 However, Barash has also criticized Sex at Dawn, stating:Sex at Dawn has been taken as scientifically valid by large numbers of naïve readers … whereas it is an intellectually myopic, ideologically driven, pseudo-scientific fraud.